AryanSinghal007/To-Do-List/README.md

 3. Open a terminal or command prompt and navigate to the project's root directory.

-4. Install the project dependencies by running the following command:
+4. Install the project dependencies by running the following command: npm i

 5. Start the application by running the following command: node app.js